dreger/thelivingwell.co/_posts/be/2016-04-29-what-you-want.md

 ---
 No other question has tripped me up lately like this one has.
 When talking about future plans for C and I, this question keeps getting asked, in some way shape or form…

-<BR>“I hope that [moving across the country] is what you want.”
+“I hope that [moving across the country] is what you want.”

-<BR>“I hope [leaving Ohio] is what you want to do.”
+“I hope [leaving Ohio] is what you want to do.”

-<BR>“I hope [whatever is next] will make you happy.”
+“I hope [whatever is next] will make you happy.”

-<BR>“Don’t you want to be where your family is?”
+“Don’t you want to be where your family is?”

-<BR>Me: “Uhh.
+Me: “Uhh.
 I’m not really sure yet..?
 I’m cool with whatever.”

-<BR>Real talk?
+Real talk?
 This conversation annoys the heck out of me.

 Maybe because I have no clue how to respond.
 Maybe because, I’m not really sure what I want?
 No, that’s actually not it.